 Being accused of committing rape or another sexual offense is devastating.
 Even assuming you are completely innocent of the charge, the reaction of those around you will likely be (a) to assume the truth of the allegations, and (b) to condemn, shun and ostracize you as if you had already been convicted.
+Being accused of rape can affect you both in you personal life as well as your professional life.

-Sexual Offenses in Texas
+Sexual Offenses in Austin, Texas

 - Public Lewdness.
 This charge consists of sexual activity (intercourse, sexual contact, etc.) either in a public place, or, if it takes place in a private place, where the person is reckless about the presence of another individual who might be alarmed or offended by the conduct.
 Class A misdemeanor.